kekse1/dump/README.md

 ## References
 * [`hexyl`](https://github.com/sharkdp/hexyl/)

-I mention it here because before this own one I was a user of this `hexyl` project.
+I mention this project here because I often used it before I came up with my own solution.

 In the future, when I'm extending this code base, I think I'm going to see this foreign project as an example for me.
 Like more colors for different types of byte data, and more.

 # Copyright and License
 The Copyright is [(c) Sebastian Kucharczyk](./COPYRIGHT.txt),